 Will a Payday Loan Affect How a Mortgage Lender Views My Credit Score?

 Payday loans won’t directly affect your mortgage or remortgage application.
 But if you’ve taken out a payday loan in the last six years, then mortgage lenders may become a little wary of your financial history.
 This could lead to greater scrutiny of your circumstances or your mortgage application being rejected.

 One or two payday loans probably won’t affect your credit rating or your mortgage application too much.
 But it can be worthwhile waiting 12 months since your last payday loan before applying for a mortgage.
 That way, you will know it is less likely to be taken into account.

 Payday loans are beneficial if you need cash in your bank quickly.
 If you’re confident you can pay back the online payday loan on time and in full this is great.
 Use the payday loan wisely – to cover unplanned bills or repayments you think might otherwise be late.
 Think about how a payday loan can be used to actually benefit your credit score.

 But if you aren’t able to manage your borrowing, things can snowball quickly.
 This is when your credit score will dip as a result of taking out a payday loan.

-If you’re worried that you will not be able to quickly repay a payday loan, consider it a sign that it might not a good idea in the first place.
+If you’re worried that you will not be able to repay a payday loan quickly, consider it a sign that it might not be a good idea in the first place.